 During the information and interview session, we will ensure the entry requirements and your aspirations and career plan are appropriate for the course and the level of course you have applied for.
 It is therefore important that you prepare well for this.

-The topics studied will include Computer Games Design and Development, Website Design, Graphics and Development, Introduction to E-sports and Plan an E-sports event.
+The topics studied will include Computer Games Design and Development, Website Design, Graphics and Development.

 Completion of the programme may lead to progression to the Computing at SCQF Level 6 programme.